 28. Maloja Gear

 If you’ve got a triathlete that’s already got a tri-suit, it might be nice to get them some winter cycling gear from Maloja.
-My top pick for their current line is the NalbariM jacket – It’s a long sleeve, windproof multisport jacket.
+My top pick for their current line is the ToadstoolM Jacket – it’s a long sleeve bike jacket with thermal insulation and good flexibility.

 One tip – In general, I find the sizing of European brands runs a bit smaller than the US brands.
-I think Maloja’s gear is a bit more generous than some other European brands but you still may want to order a size up (especially if you’re buying for a curvier athlete).
+I think Maloja’s gear is a bit more generous than some other European brands but you still may want to order a size up.

 29. T-Shirt Quilt